Python Loops Guide: for vs while with Best Practices

 In Python, there are two main types of loops:

-loop — used to iterate over elements of a sequence (such as a list, tuple, string, or dictionary).while
+forloop — used to iterate over elements of a sequence (such as a list, tuple, string, or dictionary).whileloop — used to repeatedly execute a block of code as long as a given condition isTrue.

 Each type of loop serves different purposes, and choosing the right one depends on the nature of the task at hand.